Russian private army head claims control of Bakhmut but Ukraine says fighting continues

 Serhiy Cherevatyi, spokesman for Ukraine’s eastern command, told The Associated Press that Prigozhin’s claim “is not true.
 Our units are fighting in Bakhmut.”

-Fighting has raged around Bakhmut for more than 200 days.
+Fighting has raged in and around Bakhmut for more than eight months.

+If Russian forces have taken control of Bakhmut, they will still face the massive task of seizing the remaining part of the Donetsk region still under Ukrainian control, including several heavily fortified areas.

+It is not clear which side has paid a higher price in the battle for Bakhmut.
+Both Russia and Ukraine have endured losses believed to be in the thousands, though neither has disclosed casualty numbers.